Seedlings growing in plastic bottles and fruit containers to start a container garden

 A container garden is a great alternative to traditional gardening for a few reasons:

-- More control: You know exactly what is in your soil and can observe your plants more often for common garden problems like pests and diseases.
+• More control: You know exactly what is in your soil and can observe your plants closely for common garden problems like pests and diseases.

-- More inclusive: Container gardening can be done by people who don’t have a lot of money, beginner enthusiasts, or people with disabilities.
+• More accessible: Container gardening can be done by people who don’t have a lot of money, beginner enthusiasts, or people with disabilities.

-- It’s portable: Take your plants with you wherever you go!
+• It’s portable: No worries if you live in an apartment or rental.
+Take your plants with you wherever you go!

-How to Start a Container Garden for (Almost) Free!
+How to Start a Container Garden With No Money

 Did you know that soil is mostly a mix of organic matter, sand, clay, and silt?